 While albinism and leucism are characterized by a full or partial lack of melanin or pigment, melanism is the exact opposite.
 This is what happens when an animal has too much melanin.
-Similar to albinism, it's believed to be the result of a genetic mutation of a single gene.
+Just like albinism, it's believed to be the result of a genetic mutation of a single gene.

-For instance, a white deer is a white deer, but melanistic deer seem to have much more variance in color.
+Additionally, melanistic deer seem to have much more variance in color.
 The darkest ones seem to be jet-black in appearance, but you'll also see others that are simply a darker or chocolate shade of brown.
-Some of these deer take on a "muddy" appearance that might fool many hunters into simply thinking they just saw a swamp deer.
+Some of these deer take on a "muddy" appearance that might fool many hunters into simply thinking they just saw a dirty swamp deer.

 It's hard to answer this with any certainty since they occur so infrequently.
 We've seen numbers saying a true albino might be a 1-in-10,000 occurrence while piebalds might be 1-in-1,000.
 As far as we know, melanistic deer have only been documented in 29 states.
 This leads us to believe it must be the rarest deer color phase of all.
 As further proof of that, consider that in 2016, when 14-year-old Brooke Bateman of Dallas downed a wide 6-point melanistic buck with bleached-white antlers and a jet-black face and body.
 It was the only black deer reported in Texas that year.
-Considering the fact that Lone Star State hunters harvest about 600,000 deer a year.
+Hunters in the Lone Star State kill about 600,000 deer a year.
 So, to be the only one to shoot a black deer, that is overcoming some serious odds!

 Every time a hunter downs a melanistic deer, it seems to take the deer hunting world by storm.
-Pictured above is Brooke Bateman's 2016 Texas 6-pointer.
-Prior to the internet, I'd never heard of a black whitetail before.
+As we already mentioned, Brooke Bateman's 2016 Texas 6-pointer took the Internet by storm.
 One of the first photos of one I recall seeing was Andrew Hargrove's 2002 Pennsylvania whitetail.
 The beautiful 8-pointer had a lighter, chocolate-brown muzzle, but its back, face and ears were jet-black.
 This was one of the first whitetail deer to go wildly viral on the internet, and many people thought it had to be a Photoshopped image.
 We're not surprised Andrew decided to go with a full body mount.

 Another famous picture is this photo of a woman with a super-dark Texas melanistic buck sometime around 2004.
-This photo has made its rounds so many times, it's hard to track down the details.
+That photo made its rounds so many times, it's hard to track down the details.
 All I was able to find was that the photo came from somewhere in Texas.
 A few years ago, I had the privilege of speaking with George Blitch, who harvested a beautiful melanistic 10-pointer he called Black Beauty in an undisclosed part of Texas in 2016.
 The buck was rather camera shy, and he spent years trying to get just one trail camera photo of it.
 Eventually he got those pictures and harvested the buck too.

 The odds of shooting a melanistic buck are probably akin to winning the Power Ball lottery.
 You might have a better chance of shooting a world-record deer than you do a black one.
-So if you ever see one or have the opportunity to shoot one, count yourself lucky.
+So, if you ever see one or have the opportunity to see or shoot one, count yourself lucky.
 This kind of whitetail deer just doesn't come around every day!